KinexDev/GorillaLocomotion-Godot/README.md

 # How does it compare?
 this locomotion feels way better than [miziziz's rig](https://github.com/Miziziziz/GodotGorillaTagMovement) which is what inspired me to make this and very closely imitates the gorilla locomotion. there are some issues with the locomotion that i could notice but it's nothing that shouldn't be hard to fix.

+# Notes
 this project was made in a day because i was bored and haven't used godot in a year (im not a fan of the engine personally but i just wanted to make this)

 you can download it by downloading the godot project under this repository

+everything is nicely put together, you can get the player using the player_container scene